jhlothamer/godot_helper_pack/README.md

 - - zooming
 - - shaking
 - - limiting
-- **Circle2d** - 2D circle shape.
+- **Circle2D** - 2D circle shape.
 Useful for prototyping
-- **ShapeDraw2d** - When added as a child to 2D shape node, draws that shape.
+- **ShapeDraw2D** - When added as a child to 2D collision node, draws that shape.
 Useful for prototyping.
 Handles the following node classes:
-- - CollisionShape2D
+- - CollisionShape2D (including all allowed shapes)
-- - - handles shapes: CircleShape2D, RectangleShape2D, CapsuleShape2D, convexPolygonShape2D, ConcavePolygonShape2D
 - - CollisionPolygon2D
 - **RandomDistributionArea/RandomDistributionLayer** - used for cloning sub-nodes as children of a target node using Poisson disk sampling.
 Can handle layering.
 - **SoundTrackMgr/SceneSoundTrack** - Have soundtrack music play without interruption in multiple scenes